-SpaceX successfully launched its first Crew Dragon capsule to the International Space Station (ISS) on March 2 and now the mission is underway.
+SpaceX successfully launched its first Crew Dragon capsule to the International Space Station (ISS) on March 2 on a five-day mission that has now concluded.

 This flight, known as Demo-1, is uncrewed.
 But if all goes well, Crew Dragon will likely carry astronauts to and from the orbiting lab for the first time this summer.